Application of Multiple Fourier-Legendre Series to Implementation of Strong Exponential Milstein and Wagner-Platen Methods for Non-Commutative Semilinear Stochastic Partial Differential Equations: Exponential Milstein and Wagner--Platen Numerical Schemes for Non-Commutative Semilinear SPDEs

 Let $\Delta>0,$ $\tau_p=p\Delta$ $(p=0, 1,\ldots, N),$ and $N\Delta=\bar T.$ Consider the following exponential Milstein and Wagner--Platen numerical schemes for the SPDE (\ref{xx1}) \cite{2}, \cite{3}

 \centerline{(an exponential Milstein scheme)}

 \centerline{(an exponential Wagner--Platen scheme)}

-where $Y_p$ is an approximation of $X_{\tau_p}$ (mild solution (\ref{mild}) at the time moment $\tau_p$), $p=0, 1,\ldots,N,$ and $B'$, $B'',$ $F'$, $F''$ are Frechet derivatives.
+where $Y_p$ is an approximation of $X_{\tau_p}$ (mild solution (\ref{mild}) at the time moment $\tau_p$), $p=0, 1,\ldots,N,$ and $B'$, $B'',$ $F'$, $F''$ are Fr\^{e}chet derivatives.
 In addition to the temporal discretization, the implementation of numerical schemes (\ref{fff100}) and (\ref{fff}) also requires a finite-dimensional approximation of the spaces $H$, $U$.
 Further, we will consider this approximation only for the space $U$.